A Black Agenda Radio Commentary by Bruce A. Dixon

-A Black Agenda Radio commentary by BAR managing editor Bruce A. Dixon
+Black Agenda Radio commentary by Bruce A. Dixon

-For Black Agenda Radio, I'm Bruce Dixon.
-Find us on the web every Wednesday at www.blackagendareport.com.
+For Black Agenda Radio I’m Bruce Dixon.
+Find us on the web at www.blackagendareport.com.

-Bruce A. Dixon is managing editor at Black Agenda Report, and based in Marietta GA..
-He can be reached at bruce.dixon(at)blackagendareport.com.
+Bruce A. Dixon is managing editor at Black Agenda Report and a member of the state committee of the Ga Green Party.
+He lives and works near Marietta GA and can be reached at bruce.dixon(at)blackagendareport.com.